 Mango: For the best results, make sure your mangoes are perfectly ripe!
 They should be slightly soft to the touch and taste very sweet.

 Canned Coconut Milk: You can use full-fat or light coconut milk as long as it's from a can.
-You can also use almond milk or oat milk but coconut and mango is such an incredible combination!
+You can also use almond milk or oat milk but the texture won't be as thick.

-Chia Seeds: You can use either black or white chia seeds, both work the same!
-Once soaked in liquid, they turn creamy with a slightly gel-like texture and a hint of chewiness from the chia seeds.
+Chia Seeds: Once soaked in liquid, they turn creamy with a slightly gel-like texture.

 See recipe card for quantities.